ws/dotfiles/README.md

     type: "laptop"    # or "desktop"
 ```

-Required for templates to render.
+Required for templates.
 The Brewfile and other `.tmpl` files use these values.

 ### Platform Handling